danielgormly/drone-plugin-kube/README.md

 [![](https://images.microbadger.com/badges/version/danielgormly/drone-plugin-kube.svg)](https://microbadger.com/images/danielgormly/drone-plugin-kube "Get your own version badge on microbadger.com")

-A simple Drone plugin for updating Kubernetes deployments.
+A simple Drone plugin for updating Kubernetes deployments from templates & configMaps from files.
 Follows from [vallard/drone-kube](https://github.com/vallard/drone-kube) but with dependency management, up-to-date client-go, docs updated to Drone 1.0.0 syntax, examples and a different structure.
 This plugin will create a deployment if it doesn't currently exist.

 ## Usage

 Add the following [build step](https://docs.drone.io/user-guide/pipeline/steps/) to your drone pipeline definition.
 Currently this plugin only updates deployments, it does not create them.
 I can add this behaviour or I will accept pull requests to introduce it.

-#### drone.yaml partial example
+#### drone.yaml deployment example
 ```yml
 - name: Deploy app
   image: danielgormly/drone-plugin-kube